acroy/Quantum.jl/README.md

 # Quantum.jl

-Julia is an up-and-coming language for scientific computing that promises a high level of abstraction without the performance sacrifice such abstraction usually entails.
-The capabilities of this new language provide an optimized codebase for tackling various problems in physics, which are often simultaneously conceptually difficult and computationally intensive.

-Many similar technologies - Mathematica, MATLab, NumPy, to name a few - have garnered support from the quantum physics community due to the wide variety of third-party physics libraries available.
-There are usually at least one or two projects for a given language that are dedicated to implementing quantum mechanics operations using Dirac notation in a manner that is idiomatic to the language.

-If Julia is to properly compete with these other languages, it should have such a library available; enter Quantum.jl.

-In addition to providing the basic functionality that many quantum mechanical implementations provide, this project provides a system for storing, manipulating, and analyzing subspaces of the Hilbert space.
-In other words, users can define their own bases, operators/states in terms of those bases, and perform complex combinatorial filtering and mapping on the labels of basis states.

-All calculations with states and operators resolve themselves using linear algebraic formulations whenever possible, and linear transformations act in accordance with user-defined bases.
+Quantum.jl is a toolset for Julia designed around the efficient and idiomatic manipulation of abstract quantum objects, so that one can easily transfer reasoning about quantum systems from the chalkboard to the computer without getting too bogged down in implementation details.
+Almost all quantum mechanics libraries work solely with vector/matrix representations of states, without storing the bases in which states and operators are represented.
+Quantum.jl is designed to enable transformations of those representations to extend naturally to the abstract quantum objects that underlie them (bases of bras, kets, outer products, etc.), and conversely use abstract quantum objects to aid in the manipulation and analysis of representations.

+Many other libraries that offer a similarly abstract feature set (e.g. Quantum Mathematica) are either:

+a) poorly optimized for heavy numeric work performed on matrix representations or

+b) don't preserve abstract structure when representation optimization is present.

+The goal of Quantum.jl is to be as optimized for numeric work as a library like QuTiP, while still having the abstract feature set that other libraries have shown to be useful.
+Luckily, Julia is a language that quite naturally supports high levels of abstraction with little sacrifice in performance.

-Quantum.jl currently only supports work in discrete spaces, but plans for implementing continuous space features are in the works as a post-release goal.
-Additionally, it has been suggested that Quantum.jl implement in an interface for other popular quantum libraries like QuTiP in order to more quickly offer up a host of advanced optimized features.
+Quantum.jl currently only supports work in discrete spaces, but provides a foundation that could be extended to support work in continuous spaces in the future.

+Additionally, it has been suggested that Quantum.jl implement an interface for other popular quantum libraries like QuTiP in order to more quickly offer up a host of advanced optimized features, such as continuous space support, visualization systems, and common algorithms used in quantum mechanics.

-A discussion of the above, and elaboration on the project's plans for the very near future, can be found [here](https://github.com/jrevels/Quantum.jl/issues/1).
+By the time Quantum.jl is released (hopefully within the next two weeks), it will have decent documentation and be registered as an actual Julia package for ease of use.

 Features
 ==========
-Note: The whole package is currently undergoing a breaking refactor that will hopefully make things even faster than before!
-In the meantime, all of the following are features that were implemented, but are in the process of being reimplemented with the new design in mind.

-The refactor is expected to be finished within the next two weeks, at which time the package will be registered and extensive documentation will be released.

 ###Current:
 	- Basis, State, ScalarExpr, DiracVector, and DiracMatrix type implementations